nadia-polikarpova/cse130-web/lectures/00-hello.md

 - Submitted via Gradescope
     - submission instructions in the assignment
 - Solve **alone or in groups of two**
-    - user this [piazza thread](https://piazza.com/class/m8usoopybn1t8/post/5) to find a partner
+    - use this [piazza thread](https://piazza.com/class/mfvni9c6w522p7/post/5) to find a partner
+- AI assistants are **discouraged** for assignments
+    - because the purpose of assignments is to practice new coding skills on simple problems
+    - you are responsible for understanding *all the code* you submit

 <br>
 <br>